OhadTal25/plant-area-measurement-ai/README.md

 ---

-## 🚀 Features
+## Features

-- Automatic rosette detection using Segment Anything
+- Automatic plant rosette segmentation using Segment Anything
 - Pixel-level segmentation of plant regions
 - Green color filtering to isolate vegetation
-- Calibration system to convert pixels to real-world area
+- Calibration from pixels to real-world units
-- Interactive leaf selection
-- Interactive plant region analysis
+- Estimation of total visible rosette area
-- Export results to CSV
+- CSV export of measurements
-- Visual overlay of detected regions
+- Visual overlay of the segmented plant region

 ---